emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 I now realise that starting early is fundamental to making workshops inclusive.

-I create an "agenda" doc and share it immediately so that participants can challenge the plan, suggest improvements and prepare themselves.
+I create an "agenda" doc and share it immediately.
+This enables the team to challenge the plan, suggest improvements and prepare themselves.

 These tweaks have reduced stress and enabled us to begin workshops confident and united.